TechAsura/job-application-pipeline/README.md

 ## How It Works

-### Gmail Trigger
+### Gmail Triggers
 Two Gmail Trigger nodes poll every 15 minutes — one filtered to `donotreply@match.indeed.com` and one to `messages-noreply@linkedin.com`.
 Both feed into the same Code node.

 ### Parse & Filter (Code Node)
 The Code node:
 - Skips emails that don't contain job-related keywords (`hiring`, `job`, `administrator`, `support`, etc.)
-- Detects the source (Indeed vs LinkedIn) from the sender
+- Detects the source (Indeed vs LinkedIn) from the sender address
 - Parses job title and company — Indeed uses `"Job Title @ Company"` format; LinkedIn uses `"Job Title: Company and are hiring"`
 - Cleans LinkedIn snippet noise characters

 ### Duplicate Check
 Before creating any Notion entry, the pipeline queries the Job Applications database for an existing row with the same `job_id`.
-If one exists, the IF node routes to the false branch and the workflow stops — no duplicate created.
+If one exists, the IF node routes to the false branch and the workflow stops silently.

 ### Claude API Tailoring
 The HTTP Request node calls `https://api.anthropic.com/v1/messages` with:
-- A system prompt containing Elijah's resume context, skills, and projects
+- A prompt containing the candidate's resume context, skills, and projects
 - The parsed job title, company, and description snippet
 - Instructions to respond in a strict `BULLETS: / COVER_LETTER:` format

 The response is split at the `COVER_LETTER:` marker and written to the appropriate Notion columns.

+### Push Notifications
+After the Notion row is updated, an HTTP Request node posts to ntfy with the job title, company, and source as the notification title.
+High priority so it surfaces immediately on your phone.

 ---